chaos-mesh/website/docs/run-chaos-experiments-in-serial-or-parallel.md

 The above commands claimed a parallel node named `parallel-of-2-chaos`.
 This means Chaos Mesh executes simultaneously `workflow-stress-chaos` and `workflow-network-chaos`.
 After all tasks are completed, parallel nodes are marked as completed.

-When Chaos Mesh executes parallel nodes, all tasks claimed in `tasks` are executed simultaneously.
+When Chaos Mesh executes parallel nodes, all tasks claimed in `children` are executed simultaneously.

 Similar to serial nodes, the optional field `duration` is also available in parallel nodes to limit the maximum execution time of the entire parallel process.
 If this time is reached, the sub-nodes are stopped.
 If all sub-nodes finish their work before `duration` time, parallel nodes are immediately marked as completed and `duration` is not affected.